R2D2-ML/NLP-ITAI-2373/07_Sentiment_and_Emotion_Analysis/README.md

 ## Lab Overview

 Welcome to the Sentiment and Emotion Analysis lab!
-In this hands-on session, I was able to build a complete emotion detection system that works with both text and speech.
+In this hands-on session, I learned how to build a complete emotion detection system that works with both text and speech.
 This lab connects directly to previous Module concepts and gives me practical experience with real-world emotion analysis.

 ## Setup and Installation